ntaylor0000/google-data-analytics-professional-certificate/7 -  Data Analysis with R Programming/Module 1/README.md

 **File Summary**
+- Test your knowledge on programming languages (Practice Quiz: 100%)
-- Test your knowledge on (Practice Quiz: 100%)
+- Test your knowledge on programming with RStudio (Practice Quiz: 100%)
 - Module 1 challenge (Graded Quiz: 100%)

 ## Module 1